 - For the time being, refrain from hugs, handshakes, and the Friendship Circle.
 Create a safe way for the girls to end a meeting without personal contact.

-- If, after your gather, a participant or a member of their family becomes ill, do NOT contact the parents or troop members.
+- If, after your gathering, a participant or a member of their family becomes ill, do NOT contact the parents or troop members.
 Contact your local health department, which will lead to applicable contact tracing.
 Please also call our Council at 888.747.6945 to let us know that you called the health department.
 Remember that girl and volunteer health information is private and strictly confidential.

 - Virtual meetings are still an option.
 If your troop cannot meet virtually, encourage girls to participate in eTroop, our council digital troop meetings, free and available to all girls.